mottaquikarim/wordlist/README.md

-# List of words that end in -us that, in plural form, end in -i
+# List of words ending in -us that in plural form end in -i

 **Input**: wordslist.txt